Z-Hilton/RingLightController/README.md

 5. **Ringlight Illumination:** The ringlight's LEDs turn on, providing the desired lighting for your photography or video.

-Remember to disconnect the power source when not in use to ensure safety and conserve power.
+# WARNING!!!

+- NEVER PLUG ANYTHING INTO THE USB IF THE BOARD IS BEING POWERED BY THE 24V BARREL JACK.
+IT WILL DESTROY THE ESP32 AND MAYBE THE COMPUTER PORT
+- If/When you reprogram the board, make 1,000,000% sure that the 24V is UNplugged.
+The board will power up from just the usb, but the ringlights won't light up, and that is fine.

 That's it!
 You now have a basic understanding of how the Ringlight Controller works.
-Enjoy using your ringlight for stunning photography and video projects!